BORIS ANDREWS

 • Exploiting Algebraic and Geometric Structure in Time-integration Methods workshop, University of Pisa

-• UKAEA PhD student engagement day, UKAEA
+• UKAEA PhD Student Engagement Day, UKAEA

 • Junior Applied Mathematics Seminar, University of Warwick